A numerical scheme for stochastic differential equations with distributional drift: Introduction

 There are also numerous results on weak convergence of Euler-Maruyama approximation of SDEs, however a detailed review falls outside the scopes of our paper.
 For example, when coefficients are smooth, convergence with rate up to $1$ was obtained by Bally and Talay \cite{bally1996law} (also work by Mikulevicius and Platen \cite{mikulevicius1991} contains further results in that direction).
 In the case of irregular drift, a scheme in two steps is analysed by Kohatsu-Higa et al. \cite{Koh-Lej-Kaz}.
 They first regularise the drift of their SDE and then apply Euler-Maruyama scheme to the more regular process and obtain a rate of weak convergence.

-We are not aware of any work dealing with numerical schemes for SDEs with distributional coefficients.
 We note that a direct comparison of the rate we obtain in the case of distributional drift and the rates obtained in the various papers mentioned above is not necessarily meaningful: the methods used in those papers require that the drift be a function and do not allow easy extensions to the distributional case.
-Our numerical experiments (see Table \ref{fig:conv num}) show an empirical rate which is well below the standard rate of $\frac12$ that is attained with bounded drift and additive Brownian noise (see, e.g., \cite{dareiotis2020}) and suggest that it should be possible to further improve on the theoretical convergence rate that we obtain, hence opening the door to further research in this direction.
 Finally, it is worth noticing that our results also apply to SDEs with drift in $L^p$-spaces with $p\in(1,\infty)$ (Remark \ref{rem:Lp}) for which no rate is known yet.

 The paper is organised as follows.
 In Section \ref{sec:setting} we introduce the necessary notation, including the fractional Sobolev spaces of negative order that our drift belongs to.
 Then in Section \ref{sec: scheme} we introduce the numerical scheme.
 In Section \ref{sc: main} we present the main results of the paper, whose proofs are then provided in Sections \ref{sec:thm1} and \ref{sec:thm2}.
 Background material on SDEs with distributional drift, which is needed to understand our arguments of proof, is presented in Section \ref{sec:background}.
-Section \ref{sc: numerics} is devoted to implementing our numerical scheme for an example of drift $b$ that has the same regularity as the distributional derivative of one path of a fractional Brownian motion.
-The paper is completed by two technical appendices that account for important properties of Haar wavelets and their use in the simulation of a fractional Brownian motion and of its sample-path's derivative (in distributional sense).
+The paper is completed by a technical appendix that accounts for important properties of Haar wavelets and a short appendix on standard estimates for the (killed) heat semigroup.